gregttn/GTToast/README.md

 Background color of the toast.
 Default: *UIColor.blackColor().colorWithAlphaComponent(0.8)*

-* animation: GTToastAnimation
+* animation: GTAnimation

 The animation type to be used when displaying and hidding the toast.
-Default: *GTToastAnimation.BottomSlideIn* (see below for full list)
+Default: *GTBottomSlideInAnimation* (see below for full list)

 * displayInterval: NSTimeInterval